cpjobling/eg-247-textbook/_build/introduction/index.md

 ### Laplace and Z-Transform Domains

 From the time domain to the frequency domain, only one independent variable, $t \to f$, exists.
-When a signal is transformed to the *s*-domain, it becomes a function of a complex variable ￼$s=\sigma + j\omega$.
-The two variables (real and imaginary parts) describe a location in the *s*-plane.
+When a signal is transformed to the s-domain, it becomes a function of a complex variable ￼$s=\sigma + j\omega$.
+The two variables (real and imaginary parts) describe a location in the s-plane.

-In addition to visualization properties, the *s*-domain reduces differential equation solving to algebraic manipulation.
-For discrete-time signals, the *z*-transform accomplishes the same thing, except differential equations are replaced by difference equations.
+In addition to visualization properties, the s-domain reduces differential equation solving to algebraic manipulation.
+For discrete-time signals, the z-transform accomplishes the same thing, except differential equations are replaced by difference equations.

 ## Systems Thinking and Systems Design